Language

 Note: Annual CPI data is typically published with a 1–2 year delay.
 The most recent year available may not be the current year.

-Use Quick Presets (5, 10, 20, 50 years) to quickly compare common time periods
+Use the Quick Presets (last 5, 10, 20, 50 years) to compare common periods in one tap

 Want to learn more?
 Read documentation →